English Crime Vocabulary

 White Collar Crime

-The term white collar crime refers to non-violent illegal acts motivated by financial gain, often committed by business professionals, public officials, or others with specialized expertise.
+White collar crime refers to non-violent crimes motivated by financial gain.
+These crimes are often committed by professionals, public officials, or businesspeople.

 Organized Crime

-Organized crime describes the large-scale, coordinated criminal activities carried out by powerful, well-structured groups like the mafia that are involved in illegal businesses like drug trafficking, extortion, racketeering and more.
+Organized crime involves large-scale, coordinated illegal activities carried out by powerful groups like the mafia.
+These groups are involved in activities like drug trafficking, racketeering, and extortion.

-While no one wants to be a victim of crime, it’s important to understand different criminal behaviors and the language associated with them.
+While no one wants to be a victim of crime, understanding different types of crimes and their associated vocabulary is important.